javierlopeza/goodreads-scraper/README.md

 ### **Step 2: Get your cookies**

 To retrieve all pages you want you'll need to log in into Goodreads and check the value of your `_session_id2` cookie that will be set automatically in your web browser after making a request logged in.
-Set the value of the constant COOKIE in `books_scraper.py` with the one you obtained from your browser.
+Set the value of the constant COOKIE in `books_scraper.py` with the one you obtained from your browser (or set it on your `.env` file).

 If you skip this step, every request you make to get a shelf will return the first page, even if you ask for the second one.